Indian Naval Air Arm: History

-1960 saw the No.300 White Tigers Squadron, consisting of Sea Hawks aircraft being commissioned.
+1960 saw the commissioning of No.300 White Tigers Squadron, consisting of Sea Hawks.

 In the very next year (1961), INS Vikrant (formerly HMS Hercules) was acquired by the Indian Navy.
 Vikrant's initial airwing consisted of British Hawker Sea Hawk fighter-bombers and a French Alize anti-submarine aircraft.
-On 18 May 1961, the first jet landed on board, piloted by Lieutenant (later Admiral) R H Tahiliani.
+On 18 May 1961, the first jet landed on board, piloted by Lieutenant (later Admiral) Radhakrishna Hariram Tahiliani.
 That year, the No.310 Cobras Squadron (consisting of Alize aircraft) was commissioned.
-After playing an important role in several major Indian military actions, specifically the liberation of Goa and the India-Pakistan war in 1971, she was decommissioned in January 1997 and turned into a museum ship.
+After playing an important role in several major Indian military actions, specifically the Liberation of Goa and the India-Pakistani war of 1971, she was decommissioned in January 1997 and scrapped.

 In 1976, the Indian Air Force handed over Super Constellation aircraft to the No.312 Albatross Squadron in Dabolim, Goa.
 Being fairly old aircraft at that point, these were withdrawn from active service by 1983.
 To replace them in the maritime patrol role, Soviet aircraft were acquired.
 The No. 315 Winged Stallions Squadron was commissioned in 1977 with the Ilyushin Il-38 aircraft.

 In December 1961, INS Vikrant participated in Operation Vijay, the liberation of Goa from Portugal.
 Its role was primarily to deter foreign naval intervention during the 40-hour-long military action.

 INS Vikrant played a major role in the successful naval blockade of East Pakistan.
 Stationed off the Andaman & Nicobar Islands escorted by the Leopard-class frigate INS Brahmaputra, as well as INS Beas, Vikrant redeployed towards Chittagong at the outbreak of hostilities.
 The morning of 4 December 1971, the eight Sea Hawk aircraft on Vikrant launched an air raid on Cox's Bazar from 60 nmi away.
 That evening, the air group struck Chittagong harbour.
 Other strikes targeted Khulna and Mongla.
 A PTI message is supposed to have read, "Chittagong harbour ablaze as ships and aircraft of the (Pakistan) Eastern Naval Fleet bombed and rocketed.
 Not a single vessel can be put to sea from Chittagong".
 Air strikes staged from Vikrant continued till 10 December 1971.

 Given naval intelligence that indicated the intent of the Pakistan Navy to break through the Indian Naval blockade using camouflaged merchant ships, Vikrant's Sea Hawks struck shipping in the Chittagong and Cox's Bazar harbours, sinking or incapacitating most merchant ships there.

 The Hughes 269 helicopter was previously in service for training.